yuyan-z/Phone-to-Smartphone-Visualization/README.md

 ### Slider
 - To facilitate the observation of the evolution of the phone, I created a double-ended slider.
 By dragging its start and end points, we can visualize data for a period or a year

-To describe the development of phone brands over the years, we create a bar chart and a stream chart.
 ### Visualization of Brands
 Bar Chart
 - Each bar represents a brand and is identified by color.